Sadly, most people don’t spend a lot of time thinking about trees.

 For example, you can sue them for your share of the tree if they cut it down, since it’s technically shared property.

-Similarly, you have no claim if the tree damages something on your property, since you also own a share of that tree.
+Similarly, you have no claim if the tree damages something on your property, since you also own a share of that tree and are equally responsible for its care.

 While it may sound like a niche field, tree tort is a surprisingly important part of Virginian civil law.